margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## It's a New Day ##
+It's a new day to wake up and sing with the birds
+The sun is rising form the east to the west
+And oh how I want to live for another day

+It's a beautiful day ahead for you and for me
+Seize all that life has to offer

 It's a new day for the sun to come out
 It's a new day for movement everywhere